grillbaer/esp32-power-consumption-test/README.md

 ### EzSBC ESP32-01

 This board is optimized for low power consumption while maintaining the ease-of-use of a development/breakout board with USB connector.
 The deep sleep current can even be more reduced as described on [EzSBC ESP32-01 Product Description](https://www.ezsbc.com/index.php/featured-products-list-home-page/wifi01-35.html#.XgMr_iHQhEY).
 It has reset and flash push buttons, but also supports auto-download.
 It also has a freely usable RGB LED.
-The other LED shows Tx/Rx.
-It's narrow and therefore breadboard friendly.
-Great quality from the USA.
+The other LED shows Tx/Rx (red/green), blue is connected to another GPIO.
+It is narrow and therefore breadboard friendly.
+Good quality from the USA.

+**Note** that these LEDs are *always* connected to +3.3 V with series resistors, a fact that may ruin your deep sleep current when their GPIOs are used to connect peripherals in your battery operated application!

 <img src="doc/EzSBC_ESP32-01_board.jpg" width=510>